fralau/mkdocs-mermaid2-plugin/README.md

 ## How it works

-Normally mkdocs inserts the Mermaid code (text) describing the diagram into segments `<pre><code class='mermaid>`:
+When converting the markdown into HTML, mkdocs normally inserts the Mermaid code (text) describing the diagram into segments `<pre><code class='mermaid>`:

     <pre><div class="mermaid">